 Our principal sources of liquidity are cash holdings, cash generated from operations and availability under our committed credit facilities and other debt arrangements.
 Our liquidity requirements arise primarily from the need to fund capital expenditures in order to maintain our assets, to expand our business whether organically or through acquisitions, to fund our working capital requirements, to service our debt and to make dividend payments.
-Current debt as of March 2020 was US\$217 million.
-Current debt as of March 2020 consisted of current portions of non-current debt (US\$108 million), lease liabilities (US\$22 million), current trade finance facilities which we expect to be able to refinance on a quarterly basis (US\$65 million) and other bank loans and overdrafts (US\$22 million).
+Current debt as of December 2020 was US\$333 million.
+Current debt as of December 2020 consisted of current portions of non-current debt (US\$46 million), lease liabilities (US\$25 million), current trade finance facilities which we expect to be able to refinance on a quarterly basis (US\$71 million) and other bank loans and overdrafts (US\$191 million).
 Based on our current level of operations, we believe our cash flow from operations, available borrowings under our credit facilities, and cash and cash equivalents will be adequate to meet our liquidity needs for the next 12 months.

 Our liquidity resources are subject to change as market and general economic conditions evolve.
 Decreases in liquidity could result from a lower than expected cash flow from operations, including decreases caused by lower demand for our products, weaker selling prices for our products, or higher input costs.
-Our liquidity may also be adversely affected by the ongoing COVID-19 pandemic and associated governmental responses.
+Our liquidity was, and could continue to be, adversely affected as a result of increased cash utilization due to the ongoing COVID-19 pandemic.
 In addition, any potential acquisitions in which all or a portion of the consideration would be payable in cash, could have a significant effect on our liquidity resources.
 Our liquidity could also be adversely impacted by any limitations on the availability of our existing debt and our ability to refinance existing debt or raise additional debt and the terms of such debt.
-At the end of the six-month period ended March

-2020, we had cash and cash equivalents of US\$268 million.
-In addition, both the €35 million Revolving Credit Facility (US\$585 million) and the ZAR1,000 million (US\$57 million) revolving credit facility of Sappi Southern Africa Limited were undrawn as of March 2020.
+At the end of the three-month period ended December 2020, we had cash and cash equivalents of US\$410 million.
+In addition, we have our €25 million Revolving Credit Facility (US\$641 million), of which €425 million was undrawn and the ZAR1,500 million (US\$103 million) revolving credit facilities of Sappi Southern Africa Limited, which were undrawn, in each case as of December 2020.

 One of our liquidity requirements is the payment of annual dividends to shareholders when applicable.
-However, due to market conditions the Board of Directors did not declare a dividend for fiscal 2019, and a requirement of the financial maintenance covenant suspensions agreed with our lenders under the Revolving Credit Facility and OeKB Term Loan Facilities in April 2020 is that we will not declare or pay any dividends to shareholders during the suspension period.
+However, due to market conditions the Board of Directors did not declare a dividend for fiscal 2019 or fiscal 2020, and a requirement of the financial maintenance covenant suspensions agreed with our lenders under the Revolving Credit Facility and OeKB Term Loan Facilities in April 2020, is that we will not declare or pay any dividends to shareholders during the suspension period.